Late Bloomer

 THANK YOU

-Late Bloomer by Hélène Simoneau was created in part during residencies at Banff Centre, the Pillow Lab at Jacob’s Pillow Dance Festival, and The National Center for Choreography–Akron (NCCAkron).
-The development of Late Bloomer was supported by DANCECleveland and by a commissioning grant from the O'Donnell-Green Music and Dance Foundation.
+Late Bloomer by Hélène Simoneau was created in part during residencies at the Pillow Lab at Jacob’s Pillow Dance Festival, Banff Centre, and The National Center for Choreography–Akron (NCCAkron).
+This work has been made possible through the generous support of Virginia Weiler and Claudine Legault, and by a commissioning grant from the O’Donnell-Green Music and Dance Foundation.
+The development of Late Bloomer was made possible in part by The National Center for Choreography-Akron (NCCAkron), and DANCECleveland.
 Additional support was provided by the New England Foundation for the Arts’ National Dance Project.

 Next